 - Bake in the preheated oven at 180 degrees Celsius (350 Fahrenheit) for 13 minutes or until golden and a skewer inserted in the middle comes out clean

-- Remove from the tray, but do not peel the paper off, just roll it with the paper, and leave to cool completely
+- Remove from the tray, but do not peel the paper off, just leave it to cool for 5 minutes, then roll it with the paper, and leave to cool completely

 This cream is so silky and smooth, and the addition of mascarpone makes it taste like a strawberry cheesecake.
 Once the strawberries are washed and chopped, it's just a matter of mixing all the ingredients together.